 It has been a great learning journey – being able to see a 235-year-old Japanese company globalising.
 I have had the opportunity to meet and work with people from different cultures and backgrounds, see different styles of leadership and also see people develop within the Takeda family.
 Most importantly, it has allowed me to be part of something I’m very proud of, in the way we have brought our medicines to patients in Asia Pacific.

 Q: How would you define your leadership style?

-Q: Having held various roles across Singapore, Australia, and United Kingdom, what similarities and differences do you notice in the people challenges across these markets?
+Q: Having held various roles across Singapore, Australia and the United Kingdom, what similarities and differences do you notice in managing people across these markets?

 The major difference I have seen between the markets I have worked in is the importance given to developing relationships, particularly in the east.
 In Asia we invest the time to develop relationships before decisions are made to ensure that all the necessary stakeholders are fully aligned.

 Q: What is the toughest decision you’ve had to make as a boss?

 The toughest decisions one has to make as leader is when people have to leave the organisation.
 It is important to ensure these situations are handled with utmost dignity.
 One must aim to provide relevant context and support individuals professionally to make the separation as smooth as possible.

 Q: What is the best career advice you have received?

 To make sure I am passionate about and enjoying the work I am doing.
 It is essential to find work that is intellectually demanding and stimulates you so one is motivated and able to make a difference.